This post may contain affiliate links. Please see my disclosure policy for details.

 It originates from Telšiai, which is a town in the Žemaitija / Samogitia region and the story begins with a man nicknamed Giant Džiugas.

 He was a fearless knight, who was famed for defeating Teutonic knights with one swoop of his sword.
-He was so large and powerful, many believe he created Telšiai with his bare hands.
+He was so large and powerful, that many believe he created Telšiai with his bare hands.

 The cheese was created to celebrate his marriage to the love of his life.
 Many say that if you eat Džiugas cheese, you will inherit the giant’s qualities too!